Leilasinore/yolo/README.md

 This will:
 - Download the Ubuntu 20.04 box (if not already downloaded).
 - Provision the VM with the necessary configurations defined in the playbooks.
+Open your browser and visit http://localhost:3000 to access the application
 ### 3. **Ansible Playbook Execution**

 Ensure Ansible is installed.
 If not, [install Ansible](https://docs.ansible.com/ansible/latest/installation_guide/index.html).